VanshChamp/Vending-Machine-DLD-Basic-Project/README.md

 .gitignore: Excludes simulator-specific output files to keep the repository clean.

 How to Run the Project (Using ModelSim)
-Clone the Repository:

-git clone [Your Repository URL]

 Open in ModelSim: